residualvm/residualvm/README.md

 http://wiki.residualvm.org/index.php?title=Reporting_Bugs

 Remember to always have the following information in your bug reports:
-  * Information about the game (Escape from Monkey Island, PS2 version)
+  * Information about the game (Grim Fandango, Myst III)
   * Language of game (English, German, ...)
   * Platform and Compiler (Win32, Linux, Mac OS X, ...)
   * Bug details, including instructions on reproducing it